Is Sam Darnold Injured? Latest Injury Update for Seahawks QB vs. Patriots in Super Bowl 2026

 🟢 What are the Seahawks saying?

-There haven't been injury reports yet, but when the projected injury report drops, it would be shocking to see Darnold listed as anything more serious than limited.
 Being removed from the injury report ahead of the NFC Championship Game would certainly suggest the QB is on the way to full health.
+Despite logging limited practices last week, Darnold was at least rumored to be held off the injury report this week.

 🗣️ What is Sam Darnold saying?

-Straight from the man himself, who was seen grimacing and having a heating pad in the tilt with the Rams, Darnold seems unconcerned about the oblique.
+Straight from the man himself, who was seen grimacing and having a heating pad in his last game, Darnold seems unconcerned about the oblique.
 He was asked about it, and limited practice reps in the lead-up to the two playoff games, and seemed totally cool about the whole situation.
 Darnold said that playing through the injury felt fine and that he wasn't at all concerned about the limited reps.

 💰 How to bet on Sam Darnold injury